chisel/fluorite/docs/src/themes/pre-installed/elegance-1.3.3.md

   - **noSectionTitles**: If true, section title of Markdown documents won't be inserted at the beginning of the section.
   - **accentColor**: A CSS color to use as the accent color (e.g. `#FF5353`, `red`, `rgb(255, 83, 83)`).
   - **accentColorSecondary**: A CSS color to use as the secondary accent color (e.g. `#FF246B`, `pink`, `rgb(255, 36, 107)`).
-  - **lottie**: If true, lottie would be loaded in the documentation.

 ## Theme Specific Features